rhomobile/rhomobile-docs/docs/en/edge/guide/visualstudio.md

 ## Generating data models

-FIXXXXX
-Rhom is a database object mapper or ORM for RhoMobile.
-It provides a simple but powerful high level interface to use a local (on-device) SQLite database in terms of objects, and works hand in hand with RhoConnectClient to enable two-way synchronization between your application and a RhoConnect server.
+RhoMobile includes Rhom, a database object mapper (ORM) that provides a powerful high level interface to an on-device SQLite database.
+Rhom works hand in hand with the RhoConnectClient to enable two-way synchronization between your application and a RhoConnect server.

-One of its main benefits is that, instead of having to write SELECT and UPDATE statements by hand, you can carry out actions in your database by getting and setting properties on model objects.

-Without Rhom, you would issue SQL statements to the database:
+To create a data model:

 1. In Visual Studio, **right-click the project name**
 2. Select **Add New Item**